719-291-7268

-When researching colleges, there are several valuable tools to help guide your decision.
+When researching colleges and/or careers and majors, there are several valuable tools to help guide your decision.
 College search websites like College Board and Niche offer comparisons, user reviews, and essential statistics.
+Career exploration tools such as O*NET, CareerOneStop, and interest or strength assessments can help students identify potential career paths and understand how majors connect to future opportunities.
 Additionally, virtual campus tours and social media platforms provide real insights from current students.
-Don't forget to check out college rankings and financial aid calculators to make informed choices!
+Don’t forget to check out college rankings and financial aid calculators to make informed choices!

 Niche is a college search website that combines official data with student and parent reviews to rank and compare U.S. colleges.
 Users explore academic quality, campus life, costs, and overall fit based on real experiences and personalized tools.